 Increasing numbers of mountain bikes now come with wider (110x15mm front, 146x112mm rear) ‘Boost’ hubs that improve wheel, fork and back end stiffness and ride predictability.

-If you’ve got all the money in the world you can get a bike with the best of everything.
-For the rest of us, it’s probably best to go for just the features you need.
+If you’ve got an endless supply of cash you can buy a bike with the best of everything.
+For the rest of us, it’s probably best to focus on the features you need most.

-The basic areas you’re looking at are weight, suspension, brakes, gears and materials.
+The basic areas you’ll want to look at are bike weight, suspension, brakes, gears and materials.

-If you go for a heavier bike, it’ll likely be cheaper but also more solid and able to take a beating on downhills.
+If you opt for a heavier bike, it will be cheaper but also more solid and able to take a beating on downhills.
 However, heavier bikes require more effort to ride back to the top of the trail if you want to do another run.

 Suspension is important if you want to keep your teeth in your face and to continue using your knees in the future.
-An essential for downhill riding but less necessary if you’re just pootling about in the woods.
+Full suspension is essential for downhill riding but less necessary if you’re just pootling about in the woods.
 Here, front suspension will work just fine.

 The most modern 12-speed gear systems have a single front ring and a wide-ranging 10 to 50 tooth cassette at the back of the bike.
-This will provide as much, if not more, range than older multi-ringed systems.
-Another benefit of this system is that it does away with a front derailleur, front shifter and additional rings, 1x systems are much lighter, easier to maintain and give you more clearance when riding over trail obstacles.
+This will provide as much, if not more, gearing range than older multi-ringed systems.
+Another benefit of this system is that it does away with a front derailleur, front shifter and additional rings, making your mountain bike lighter overall and easier to maintain.

 Are there different types of mountain bikes?

-Mountain bikes, despite the name, are actually do-it-all machines.
-It's just they're made with certain specialities in mind.
-For this reason they break down into categories including downhill, trail, enduro and even electric bikes.
+Despite the name, mountain bikes are actually designed to do everything.
+It's just that manufacturers build them with certain specialities in mind.
+For this reason we can break them down into categories including downhill, trail, enduro and even electric bikes.
 So, before you decide on the category for you, it’s important to know what each bike is primarily built for.

 • TRAIL – for the most all-round mountain bike, this should be your top choice.
-The frame and wheels can handle flats as well as hills.
+The frame and wheels of trail bikes can handle riding flat, uphill and downhill terrain.

-• ENDURO – if you’re enduro racing, a specific enduro bike is for you.
-These are built for downhill speed while still being light enough to pedal back up afterwards.
+• ENDURO – if you plan on enduro racing, a specific enduro bike is the one for you.
+These bikes are built for optimum downhill speed while still being light enough to pedal back to the top afterwards.

-• DOWNHILL – tough mountain bikes built for going down technical tracks at high speeds, so they’re built to take the beatings at high speeds.
-That toughness also adds up to a weighty machine that’s not much fun to ride uphill.
+• DOWNHILL – these are supremely tough mountain bikes built for going down technical tracks at high speeds.
+They’re designed to handle a beating at high speeds.
+All that strength adds a lot of weight, so they’re not much fun to ride back up the hill.